-- Appropriate signed versions of confidentiality agreements were not obtained based on the individual's role (e.g., administrator, technical reviewer, CPA on staff or committee member) or did not adhere to the current templates. - AE did not timely notify AICPA staff to disable computer system access of technical reviewers after their resignation. - Open reviews, including those with overdue corrective actions or implementation plans did not appear to be actively monitored for completion.
+- Appropriate signed versions of confidentiality agreements were not obtained based on the individual's role (e.g., administrator, technical reviewer, CPA on staff or committee member), did not adhere to the current templates, or were not obtained timely. - AE did not timely notify AICPA staff to disable computer system access of technical reviewers after their resignation. - Open reviews, including those with overdue corrective actions or implementation plans did not appear to be actively monitored for completion. - Prior review documents for some peer reviews were not included in the materials for the RAB as required. - The AE's website contained several instances of outdated information. - A hearing referral decision letter regarding a firm's consecutive non-pass peer review report was sent before the committee determined whether to refer the firm.